 The academic year consists of two semesters, each with fourteen weeks of classes.
-Regular classes are held primarily on Mondays, with occasional seminars on weekends, to accommodate out-of-town students.
+Regular classes are held on Mondays and some weekends.
 Students may choose courses to fit their schedule.
 A student who wishes to apply for licensure as a psychoanalyst must fulfill the requirements of New York State.

 - Personal analysis

 - Group process retreats

 - The theory and practice of Jungian analysis including the psychological interpretation of dreams, myths & comparative religious studies.

 - Basic psychoanalytic courses in areas such as transference and countertransference, psychopathology, diagnosis, dynamics of the psyche, personality development, gender and cultural studies.